khordady/Goroxy_Android/README.md

 # Goroxy_Android
-Source code for goroxy android
+Source code for <a src="https://github.com/khordady/goroxy">goroxy</a> android
+TODO: Use vpn service. please help if you know